MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/customize/validate-app.md

 ---
-title: "Validate and publish a custom business app using the app designer | MicrosoftDocs"
+title: "Validate and publish a custom business app with Dynamics 365 Customer Engagement (on-premises)| MicrosoftDocs"
-description: "Learn how to validate and publish a custom business app"
+description: "Learn how to validate and publish a custom business app using the app designer"
 keywords:
 ms.date: 01/11/2019
 ms.service: crm-online